ibm-research-tokyo/dybm/Readme.md

  - `src/pydybm/`: You find __pydybm__ here.
 See [src/pydybm/Readme.md](src/pydybm/Readme.md).
  - `src/jdybm/`: You find a Java implementation, which is used for the experiments in [www.nature.com/articles/srep14149](http://www.nature.com/articles/srep14149).
 See [Readme.md for jdybm](src/jdybm/Readme.md).
 - `examples/`: You find examples of using __pydybm__ here.
 Run `jupyter notebook` at this directory to see the examples.
 See also [src/pydybm/Readme.md](src/pydybm/Readme.md).
 - `data/`: You will store datasets here.
-In particular, `src/pydybm/tools/Converter.py' will download datasets, convert them in a common format, and store them here.